lexleo/seek-and-destroy/README.md

 ### Installation

 All you need to execute seek-and-destroy — pure python3 environment.
 None of third-side packages were used.
 So, no additional installations needed on Linux and MacOS, python is already there.
-And all you might need on Windows is to download and install Python3: https://www.python.org/downloads/
+And all you might need on Windows is to [download and install python3](https://www.python.org/downloads/)

 ### Usage